依依不舍

 - Pinyin: yī yī bù shě

-- English Translation: Reluctant to part, loath to leave, nostalgic
+- English Translation: Reluctant to part (deeply attached)

 2. Detailed Meaning and Nuances